espocrm/documentation/administration/bpm-activities.md

 Actions available for task are almost the same as in Workflow feature.
 See more details about [workflow's actions](workflows.md#actions).

+It's possible to delete records in Update actions with the following formula code: `deleted = 1`.

 ----

 ## Send Message Task